 I started my career with Northrop Grumman where I worked with biological detection systems trying to find a way to detect anthrax during the days of the attack.
 I later moved on to Lockheed Martin where I continued to do typical engineering work.
 The next move I made was to Booz Allen, and it was great.

-A friend of mine worked there and reached out to me multiple times, and I finally took her up on her offer.
+A friend of mine worked there and reached out to me multiple times, and I finally took her up on the offer.
 I thought it was a small Lockheed Martin but little did I know they were a large group of consultants.
 Don’t judge me for saying this but I didn’t even know what that meant.

 After working there a couple of months, I knew consulting was for me.
 I could work with people, solve problems, and not sit at a desk all day.
 Above all, Booz Allen placed me on a project where I was introduced to User Experience (UX).

-The problem in my industry is if you are a developer with a clearance you are golden.
+The problem in my industry is if you are a developer with a clearance, you are golden.
 No company was pushing developers to become designers.
 Besides, they think differently and use different parts of the brain.
 They didn’t know that I was a creative rebel.

 Fast forward a bit.
 I transitioned to UX Consultant.
 Life should be great now, right?
 Negative.

 I was still missing something, and my rebel bug never left.
-I wanted to enjoy work, but the structure and rules drained me.
+I wanted to enjoy work but the structure and rules drained me.
 People gave me orders, took credit for my work, and management talked to me as if I were stupid.
 Just be straight up and honest with me.
 Tell me that I’m not getting a raise even though you praise my work.
 Instead, they took the approach of giving me high fives.

 Once, I created a design in two days, and the manager came to me with the same high five saying I just made them $40k.
 What did I get??
 I told you, a high five.
 Sorry, I’m just reliving the moment.
 All I could think was This job sucks.

-The thing is I knew it wasn’t the company.
-It was me.
+The thing is I knew it wasn’t the company, it was me.
 I started to feel like I felt in school.
 I wasn’t built for this environment.
 It was time for a change.

 Entrepreneurship.
 It’s what I always wanted without using the title.
 I dreamt of the idea of waking up and being able to focus on my own thoughts.
 No noise.
 Just focus.
 I had to find a way.
 Where do I start?
 Name?
 What will I provide?